Gynoecium: Carpels

 The pistils of a flower are considered to be composed of one or more carpels.
 A carpel is the female reproductive part of the flower—usually composed of the style, and stigma (sometimes having its individual ovary, and sometimes connecting to a shared basal ovary) —and usually interpreted as modified leaves that bear structures called ovules, inside which egg cells ultimately form.
 A pistil may consist of one carpel (with its ovary, style and stigma); or it may comprise several carpels joined together to form a single ovary, the whole unit called a pistil.
 The gynoecium may present as one or more uni-carpellate pistils or as one multi-carpellate pistil.
-(The number of carpels is denoted by terms such as tricarpellate (three carpels).)
+The number of carpels is denoted by terms such as tricarpellate (three carpels).

 Carpels are thought to be phylogenetically derived from ovule-bearing leaves or leaf homologues (megasporophylls), which evolved to form a closed structure containing the ovules.
 This structure is typically rolled and fused along the margin.

-Although many flowers satisfy the above definition of a carpel, there are also flowers that do not have carpels because in these flowers the ovule(s), although enclosed, are borne directly on the shoot apex.
-Different remedies have been suggested for this problem.
-An easy remedy that applies to most cases is to redefine the carpel as an appendage that encloses ovule(s) and may or may not bear them.
+Although many flowers satisfy the above definition of a carpel, there are also flowers that do not have carpels because in these flowers the ovule(s), although enclosed, are borne directly on the floral apex.
+Therefore, the carpel has been redefined as an appendage that encloses ovule(s) and may or may not bear them.
+However, the most unobjectionable definition of the carpel is simply that of an appendage that encloses an ovule or ovules.
+Carpels vary enormously in size from a few micrometres in Balanophora involucrata and in many orchids to 2.5 m long and 12 cm wide in Entada gigas.